-‘General Hospital’ Spoilers: GH Casting Call For New Sonny Love Interest
+‘General Hospital’ Spoilers: ‘GH’ Casting Call For New Sonny Love Interest

 Bad News For CarSon Fans?

-For die-hard General Hospital fans that hate the idea of a CarSon split, remember Sonny and Carly always find their way back to one another.
+For die-hard General Hospital fans that hate the idea of a CarSon split, remember that Sonny and Carly always find their way back to one another.
 But given the rocky state of their marriage after the Nelle Hayes debacle, a split for a time seems likely.
 And don’t forget Jax (Ingo Rademacher).

 General Hospital writers gave a 2017 plot preview to Soap Opera Digest and promised Jax would be back.
 Given how close Jax and Carly came to getting busy while she was separated from Sonny and grieving Morgan’s death, it wouldn’t be surprising if there was a CarJax reunion for a minute on General Hospital.